KeLiu-Kryie/COMSW4156-Drop_Table_Team/README.md

 The static analysis action uploads the analysis artifact to the Actions tab after every run.
 It can be found by selecting `Actions` --> `Drop Table Team Service Static Analysis` --> Job of choice --> `cppcheck-result`.

+## Branch Coverage
+To manually run branch coverage, install `lcov` with this: `sudo apt-get install lcov`.
+Then, navigate to the `test` directory and run `./runGtest.sh`.
+Branch coverage will be automatically run as part of the unit tests (and therefore, as part of the CI).

+The branch coverage output can then be found in `./test/testMain.dir_out/index.html`.

 Sources:
 * [The ReadME Project](https://github.com/readme/guides/sothebys-github-actions?fbclid=IwAR0P4vhynavWx4OGXc6ErreHWuE3jI7kdoPnaMCgZU2S6slIj38TBV7CFYI)
 * [GitHub Documentation](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions?fbclid=IwAR3pq7lW-xNw5jzPhpfNRXhLbMIykoTBs-U6UUqAurZK8JNLUVk1zB-arGY)